Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Additional Kings Insights & Trends

-- Sacramento has a 6-4 record against the spread while finishing 5-5 overall in its last 10 games.
+- Sacramento is 6-4 against the spread and 4-6 overall in its last 10 contests.

-- Three of the Kings' past 10 contests have hit the over.
+- In their past 10 contests, the Kings have hit the over four times.

 - In 2022-23 against the spread, Sacramento has a lower winning percentage at home (.439, 18-23-0 record) than away (.659, 27-14-0).